 Description: Clinical Internship is offered during the spring term and is only for those laboratory technician students who are matriculated and entering the final phase of their studies.
 Completion of all AHS science prerequisites with a minimum grade of C is required prior to registration for AHS 210.
 Students are assigned to hospital or private laboratories in Nassau County and surrounding areas.
 Here under Departmental supervision, students further their clinical training in selected phases of laboratory work.
-Through participation and practice they refine technical skills and didactic principles as they relate to the laboratory workplace.
+Through participation and practice they refine technical skills and didactic principles as they relate to the laboratory workplace., SUNY GEN ED-n/a; NCC GEN ED-n/a

-AHS 211 - Clinical Internship II
+AHS 211 - Clinical Internship II Prerequisites: AHS 209 and AHS 210.
 Description: This course is open to only those senior MLT students who have successfully completed AHS 210.
 Duration 15 weeks.
 Students assigned to area hospitals or laboratories will complete the balance of their clinical training.